 We’ve done the hard work and scoured the 10 best possible rice terraces for you to visit whilst in Bali, some of which can be visited within a few hours, whilst other might take half a day to get to, but will yield pictures you’ve never seen the likes of before.
 If you’re interested, have a read of our article here: Bali Rice Terraces.

-Best Things to do in Bali Indonesia #9 – Hop around the idyllic islands off the coast
+Activity #9 – Hop around the idyllic islands off the coast

 We know, it sounds a bit funny doesn’t it, heading to the wonderful island of Bali…to go further island-hopping on islands off its coast?
 Well, it’s not as crazy as it seems!
 From the adventurous island of Lombok east of Bali, so the idyllic Nusa Penida off the south-east coast, to the stunning paradise Gili Islands off the northwest coast of Lombok, all are incredibly and transparently easy to get to from the mainland of Bali.